 Some examples of non-economic damages could include:

-Working with your personal injury attorney to ensure liability is assessed correctly is crucial.
+Working with your Chicago car accident attorney to ensure liability is assessed correctly is crucial.
 To prove the merging accident was not your fault, your lawyer will find compelling evidence to support your case.
 Some examples of such evidence could include:

 It is especially important to prove that you are not responsible for causing the emerging accident, as Illinois follows modified comparative negligence laws.
 This will reduce your settlement in proportion to your percentage of blame.